clue/reactphp-ami/README.md

 monitor the status of subscribers, channels or queues.

 * **Async execution of Actions** -
-  Send any number of actions (commands) to the asterisk in parallel and process their responses as soon as results come in.
+  Send any number of actions (commands) to the Asterisk service in parallel and process their responses as soon as results come in.
-  The Promise-based design provides a *sane* interface to working with out of bound responses.
+  The Promise-based design provides a *sane* interface to working with out of order responses.
 * **Event-driven core** -
   Register your event handler callbacks to react to incoming events, such as an incoming call or a change in a subscriber state.
 * **Lightweight, SOLID design** -
-  Provides a thin abstraction that is [*just good enough*](http://en.wikipedia.org/wiki/Principle_of_good_enough) and does not get in your way.
+  Provides a thin abstraction that is [*just good enough*](https://en.wikipedia.org/wiki/Principle_of_good_enough) and does not get in your way.
   Future or custom actions and events require no changes to be supported.
 * **Good test coverage** -
-  Comes with an automated tests suite and is regularly tested against versions as old as Asterisk 1.8+
+  Comes with an automated tests suite and is regularly tested against versions as old as Asterisk 1.8+ and newer.

 **Table of contents**